What is my credit score – and why is it important?

 What makes up your credit score?

-- Balance-to-limit ratio.
-Running your balances up to your credit limit, or over 50% of your credit limit, can negatively affect your score.
-Try to keep your balance-to-limit ratio around 30% or less.
+- Credit utilization ratio.
+This is the amount of credit you’re using compared to the total amount of credit available to you.
+Running your balances up to your credit limit, or even over 40% of your available credit limit, can negatively affect your score.
+Try to keep your credit utilization ratio around 30% or less.
+Your credit utilization ratio makes up around 30% of your credit score.

-- History of accounts.
-The length of time that you’ve had your accounts open affects your credit score.
-The longer you have accounts open, the more positively your credit score will be impacted.
+- Credit history.
+This is the length of time that you’ve had your accounts open for, and can affect your credit score for better or for worse.
+The longer you have accounts open, such as credit cards or lines of credit, the more positively your credit score will be impacted.
+Your credit history makes up around 15% of your credit score.

-Those three digits can make a big impact on your life – good and bad – so they’re worth keeping an eye on.
-Be aware of the factors that influence your score and monitor your credit score carefully – you may just help edge it closer to the 900 mark.
+Those three digits can have a big impact on your life – for better or worse – so they’re worth keeping an eye on.
+Be aware of the factors that influence your score and monitor your credit score carefully – you may just help edge it closer to the 900 mark with a little effort and dedication.

 Common mistakes that hurt your credit score

-You probably already know that being late on payments or defaulting on a loan is guaranteed to lower your credit score.
+You probably already know that making late payments or defaulting on a loan is guaranteed to lower your credit score.
 However, here are some lesser known ways that you can hurt your credit score:

-- Applying for multiple credit cards or loans.
-Submitting applications for credit requires a lender to do a hard pull on your credit score, which can have an adverse affect on your credit score, especially if you submit multiple applications in a short period of time.
+- Applying for multiple credit products at one time.
+Submitting applications for credit cards or loans requires a lender to do a “hard pull” on your credit score, which can have a negative affect on your credit score – especially if you submit multiple applications in a short period of time.

 - Letting your credit card balance get too high.
-As mentioned above, a credit card balance worth more than 30% of your available credit (i.e. the amount you could have spent had you hit your credit limit each time) will result in a lower credit score.
+Since your credit card balance directly affects your credit utilization ratio, spending close to your credit limit will increase your ratio.
+Having a ratio higher than 30% will result in a lower credit score.

-- Closing credit cards.
-When you close a credit card, the amount of credit available to you goes down – causing your credit utilization rate to increase.
-Additionally, closing an old credit card can make your credit history seem shorter than it actually is, lowering your credit score slightly.
+- Closing credit accounts.
+When you close a credit account, the amount of credit available to you goes down – causing your credit utilization ratio to increase.
+Additionally, closing an old credit account can make your credit history seem shorter than it actually is, lowering your credit score again.

 - Renting a car with anything but a credit card.
 Car rental companies sometimes run a credit check on customers who don’t want to pay with a credit card.